LittleNyiWaiYan/0xsTr4ng3r/README.md

 - 👋 Hi, I’m @0xsTr4ng3r
 - 👀 I’m interested in Software Development and Cyber Security
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Web Dev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...